Traditional Soft German Pretzels (Brezeln)

 Traditional German pretzels

 In Germany, pretzels are called Brezeln (pronounced “BREH-tseln”).
 They can be found at every corner, especially in Bavaria and Baden-Württemberg – much like baguette in France.
 German enjoy buttered pretzels (Butterbrezeln) for breakfast or as a snack throughout the day.
-You’ll find them in bakeries, cafés, restaurant, beer gardens, and at events including the world-famous Oktoberfest.
+You’ll find them in bakeries, cafés, restaurant, beer garden menus, and at events including the world-famous Oktoberfest.

 Traditional Brezeln or Brezen are characterized by their unique twisted knot shape and soft, chewy texture.
 They are typically sprinkled with coarse salt before baking, giving them a savory and slightly salty flavor.